Appia Annia Regilla: Genealogy

 Regilla was born into an aristocratic family of consular rank.
 She was a member of the gens Annia, of the venerable branch of the Annii Regilli.
 Regilli means "Little Kings".
 Her father was Appius Annius Trebonius Gallus, a distinguished Roman Senator and one of the serving consuls in the year 139.
 Her mother was a Roman aristocrat called Atilia Caucidia Tertulla.
 Regilla's brother, Appius Annius Atilius Bradua, served as an ordinary consul in 160.

-The paternal grandparents of Regilla were the senator Appius Annius Trebonius Gallus and his unnamed wife, while her maternal grandparents of Regilla was the Roman Senator, Governor Marcus Appius Bradua, and the aristocratic woman Caucidia Tertulla.
+The paternal grandparents of Regilla were the senator Appius Annius Trebonius Gallus and his wife, while her maternal grandparents were the Roman Senator, Governor Marcus Atilius Bradua, and the aristocratic woman Caucidia Tertulla.
 Her mother's brother was Marcus Atilius Metilius Bradua Caucidius Tertullus...Bassus.
 Her uncle served as a polyonymous Proconsul of the Africa Province under the Roman Emperor Antoninus Pius (138-161).
 Her grandfathers were consular colleagues for the year 108.

-Through her paternal grandfather, Regilla was related to the Roman Senator Marcus Annius Verus, who was a brother-in-law of Roman Emperor Hadrian and father of the Roman Empress Faustina the Elder, wife of the Roman Emperor Antoninus Pius.
-Faustina the Elder was the mother of Roman Empress Faustina the Younger and aunt of Roman Emperor Marcus Aurelius.
-Regilla was related to the Roman Empress Lucilla, Roman Emperor Commodus, and 3rd-century Roman Empress Annia Faustina.
+Through her paternal grandfather, Regilla was related to the senator Marcus Annius Verus, who was a brother-in-law of the emperor Hadrian and father of the empress Faustina the Elder, wife of the emperor Antoninus Pius.
+Faustina the Elder was the mother of the empress Faustina the Younger and aunt of the emperor Marcus Aurelius.
+Regilla was related to the empress Lucilla, the emperor Commodus, and 3rd-century empress Annia Faustina.